 342. The Ministry of Education (Curriculum Wing) in collaboration with UNESCO developed a teacher-training manual on "Reducing HIV and AIDS Vulnerability among Students in the Schools Settings".
 This teachers training manual is an adaptation of a training manual developed by UNESCO Regional Office, Bangkok.
 This manual outlines impact of HIV and AIDS, its causes and prevention, life skills and health related issues, basics of growing up (understanding of adolescence) drug abuse, human rights and care and support to people living with HIV and AIDS.
-The manual has been published both in English and Urdu and trainings of elementary school teachers have been imparted training on the manual who are expected to pass on the knowledge to under training teachers across the country.
+The manual has been published both in English and Urdu and trainings of elementary school teachers has been initiated in all provinces.
+By September 2007 3,000 elementary school teachers have been imparted training on the manual who are expected to pass on the knowledge to under training teachers across the country.